Platformatory/ConfluentCloudTerraformScripting/README.md

     - The generated CSV file will have the same number of rows as the inital input file provided

-6. Post the SA credentails to the Meesho Rest API
+6. Post the SA credentails to a Rest API (Optional)

-    - This script will post the populated SA credentials to the REST API provided by the Meesho team.
+    - This script will post the populated SA credentials to the REST API provided.

       ```
       python3 post_kafka_credentials_to_api.py
       ```

 ## Important notes

-- All the above artefacts are specifically designed as per the requirements from the Meesho team.
-These artefacts are out-of-scope with regards to coverage from Confluent Support.

-- Additionally, all the artefacts were prepared in the scope of this particular migration activity and inherently do not extend as a standard deployment pipeline for further usage.
-Kindly request the Meesho team to maintain and improve the artefacts if they wish to use it for their CI/CD pipelines.
+- All the artefacts were prepared based on our experience working with various companies for Kafka migration.
+Kindly request the respective teams to maintain and improve the artefacts if they wish to use it for their CI/CD pipelines.

-- The Python artefacts are not optimized for code reusability and modularization as this was prepared on a best effort basis in a reduced timeline.